wayofdev/docker-nginx/.github/CONTRIBUTING.md

 # Contributing

-Welcome to the docker-php-base project!
+Welcome to the docker-nginx project!

 We appreciate your interest in contributing.
 This guide will help you get started, ensuring an effective collaboration.